Born in 1914 into a family of samurais, who had become captains of industry in the Meiji

 During this post-war period, around the age of thirty, Itsuo Tsuda also began studying Seitai with Master Noguchi, a learning which lasted about twenty years.
 He is forty-five when he meets Master Ueshiba, the founder of Aikido, to whom he will remain a student until his master’s death in 1969.

-In the foreword of The Non-Doing, Itsuo Tsuda tells the sequel:
+In the foreword of The Non-Doing, Itsuo Tsuda recounts:

-He published nine books, in French: The Non-Doing, The Path of Less, The Science of the Particular, One, The Dialogue of Silence, The Instable Triangle, Even though I do not think I am, The path of gods, Facing Science.
+He published nine books, in French: The Non-Doing; The Path of Less; The Science of the Particular; One; The Dialogue of Silence; The Unstable Triangle; Even if I do not think, I am; The Way of the Gods and Facing Science.